Constraining Non-Relativistic RG Flows with Holography: Summary of Results and Conclusions

 We should also note that in the non-relativistic case one can define a slightly different superpotential $\tilde{W}$, related to ours through $\tilde{W}=W/\sqrt{f}$.
 Using the equations of motion, it is straightforward to check that $\frac{d\tilde{W}}{dr}=\frac{\dot{\phi}^2}{\sqrt{f}}\geqslant 0$ for Einstein-scalar theories, showing that $\tilde{W}$ is monotonic, as discussed by \cite{Gursoy:2018umf} using a slightly different coordinate system from ours.
 It would be interesting to study the behavior of $\tilde{W}$ in the class of EMD theories \eqref{appaction} with generic non-relativistic geometries \eqref{appmetric}, and ask whether one could improve on the monotonicity properties we have identified.
 Finally, recently fixed-point annihilation and complex conformal field theories with complex RG flows have been discussed in holography for Einstein-scalar theories by \cite{Faedo:2019nxw}, who considered relativistic domain wall geometries.
 It would be interesting to extend the discussion to more general cases relevant for describing non-relativistic RG flows.
 We leave these questions to future work.

-\acknowledgments We would like to thank Ioannis Papadimitriou and Matteo Baggioli for helpful conversations.
+\acknowledgments We would like to thank Ioannis Papadimitriou and Matteo Baggioli for helpful conversations, and Elias Kiritsis for comments on the draft.
 We thank E. Blauvelt for initial collaboration.
 S.C. is grateful to KITP for support while some of this research was conducted.
 The work of S.C. is supported in part by the National Science Foundation grant PHY-1915038.
 The work of L.L. is supported in part by the National Natural Science Foundation of China Grants No.11947302 and No.11991052.
 The work of K.R. was supported in part by Lehigh University's REU program, through the National Science Foundation grant PHY-1852010.
 The work of Y.T. was funded by Lehigh University's Lee Fellowship.

 \begin{appendices}